passport/www.passportjs.org/books/howtos/password/README.md

 database, schema, and password-hashing function.

-The `verify` function must yield back to the strategy by calling the callback with a user if the password is correct:
+The `verify` function must yield back to the strategy by calling the callback with a user object if the password is correct:

 ```js
 return cb(null, user);